You can record logs for OPUS only on Reach M2 as the service supports only multi-band receivers.

 Go to the Logging screen.

-Tap the Settings button.
+Tap the Recorded logs and settings button.

 Select the OPUS preset.

 Choose the required RINEX format in the Raw data section.note

 If you do not know which version of RINEX you need, we recommend using RINEX 3.03.tip

 While recording in the RINEX format, you can log the UBX file as a backup.
 UBX file can be used to adjust RINEX file settings in the Converter tool in Emlid Studio.
 You can enable logging in the UBX format in the logging settings in Emlid Flow.